 Parliamentary Bill C-62 effective January 1, 1991 imposes a Goods and Services Tax on charges for domestic freight transportation and ancillary type services.
+Currently the GST is 5%.

 Q.S.T.

 Quebec Sales Tax implemented July 1, 1992 is a provincial tax which is applicable on shipments with an origin and destination in Quebec.